 - Dreaming of Things to Come: The main power of the Mulkurul.
 And since David is a Mulkurul, his dreams are this trope.

-- The End of the World as We Know It: According to Aboriginal mythology, each cycle of history is finished by a global cataclysm.
+- The End of the World as We Know It: According to Aboriginal Australian Myths, each cycle of history is finished by a global cataclysm.
 Too bad that the events of the movie are set before the end of the cycle.

 - Eternal Recurrence: The part of Aboriginal cosmology.